finos/symphony-wdk/docs/deployment-with-docker.md

 ```

 ### Run Docker image
 Run Symphony WDK docker image with the shared folder as a volume.
-You can also specify the Spring profile as an environment variable.
+You can also specify the Spring profile and the shared volume path as environment variables.

 For example, if `PROFILE=prod` is used, then `application-prod.yml` will be used if found in the shared folder.
 Otherwise, if `./symphony/application.yml` exists, it will be used instead.